Cuchara still recovering, one year after Spring Fire

 Cuchara walks a fine line between a tourist destination and secluded mountain town.

-After donations, help from family and a last-minute rush of tourists spurred by a plea to Colorado to come to town and spend some money, Matthes says he limited losses to around $43,000.
+After donations, help from family and a last-minute rush of tourists spurred by a plea for Colorado to come to town and spend some money, Matthes said he limited losses to around $43,000.

-“You close us for a whole month, that’s a third of our year and essentially a third of our income.”
+“You close us for a whole month, that’s a third of our year and essentially a third of our income,” Matthes said.

 The Fourth of July is one of the times he looks forward to as a business owner.

-“This is actually our biggest week of the year,” said Matthes, “We have 50 year round residents.
+“This is actually our biggest week of the year,” Matthes said.
+“We have 50 year-round residents.
 We bring in about 2,000 people into this town for the Fourth of July parade.”

 As it stands now, Matthes has about a third of his beds filled during a week he is typically sold out.
 He’s one of the smaller places in town, but still estimates about a 50 percent capacity with the holiday just two days away.

-Chalk that up to the heavy snow year, he says.
+Chalk that up to the heavy snow year, he said.
 He recalls one thunderstorm helping quell the fire.

 When the few people who call Cuchara home left in evacuations, they didn’t know if they would ever be able to come back.

-“Most of the appeal is that this area is kind of a secret, that nobody’s figured us out, but at the same time as business owners, you need to find that balance.” said Matthes.
+“Most of the appeal is that this area is kind of a secret, that nobody’s figured us out, but at the same time as business owners, you need to find that balance,” Matthes said.